-In High Definition, this parameter allows the user to select the format of the image for the downconverted outputs of the XT[2]+ (not used in SD configurations).
+In High Definition, this parameter allows the user to select the format of the image for the downconverted outputs of the XS (not used in SD configurations).

-4:3 L Box letterbox (default ), the entire width of the 16:9 original picture is shown, but there are black panels horizontally above and below the picture.
+4:3 L Box letterbox (default), the entire width of the 16:9 original picture is shown, but there are black panels horizontally above and below the picture.
 4:3 Crop the sides of the 16:9 picture are cut off but the 4:3 frame is filled.
 16:9 anamorphic, widescreen mode.
 The 16:9 picture area is squeezed horizontally to fit inside the 4:3 space.

-In Standard Definition, the parameter defines the aspect ratio of the incoming video feeds to adjust the aspect ratio of the graphics when drawing circles in Target Tracking and Painting modes, and for third party usage, Xedio for instance.
+In Standard Definition, the parameter defines the aspect ratio of the incoming video feeds for third party usage, Xedio for instance.